 Anterior Vaginal Repair

-About 1 in 10 women who have had children require surgery for vaginal prolapse.
+About 1 in 10 women will require surgery for vaginal prolapse.
 A prolapse of the front (anterior) wall of the vagina is usually due to a weakness in the strong tissue layer (fascia) that divides the vagina from the bladder.
 This weakness may cause a feeling of fullness or dragging in the vagina or an uncomfortable bulge that extends beyond the vaginal opening.
 It may also cause difficulty passing urine with a slow or intermittent urine stream or symptoms of urinary urgency or frequency.
-Another name for an anterior wall prolapse is a cystocele.
+Another name for an anterior vaginal wall prolapse is a cystocele.

 In this Health Topic

-An anterior repair, also known as an anterior colporrhaphy, is a surgical procedure to repair or reinforce the fascial support layer between the bladder and the vagina.
+An anterior vaginal wall repair, also known as an anterior colporrhaphy, is a surgical procedure to repair or reinforce the fascial support layer between the bladder and the vagina.

-The aim of surgery is to relieve the symptoms of vaginal bulge and/or laxity and to improve bladder function without compromising sexual function.
+The aim of surgery is to relieve the symptoms of vaginal bulge and/or laxity and to possibly or potentially improve bladder function without compromising sexual function.

 - An incision is made along the center of the front wall of the vagina starting near the vaginal entrance and finishing near the top of the vagina.